 The cottage is set in a quiet hamlet with stunning views over the picturesque South Tyne valley.
 On the doorstep are country walks where you can see lots of wildlife, huge skies, heather covered fells, waterfalls and rare wild flowers while taking in the clean air of the North Pennines.
-Set in an area of Outstanding Natural Beauty and a Geopark, Isaac's Byre is a cosy home from home where you can take part in many outdoor activities, visit Durham city, Lake District, Carlisle, Scottish Borders or sit and enjoy the wood burning stove and recharge your batteries
+Set in an area of Outstanding Natural Beauty and a Geopark, Isaac's Byre is a cosy home from home where you can take part in many outdoor activities, visit Durham city, Lake District World Heritage Site, Carlisle, Scottish Borders or sit and enjoy the wood burning stove and recharge your batteries

 The entrance hall takes you through to an open plan kitchen/dining/living room which has a very well equipped kitchen with range cooker, dining table with 6 chairs and two cosy sofas and a wood burning stove.
 The living room has a large flat screen TV with DVD player and CD player and satellite TV.

 Also on the ground floor is a a double bedroom with twin beds, which can be connected via a zip link to make a superking or left as a twin, a family bathroom with shower over the bath and a drying/boot room with tumble dryer and coat and boot racks.

 Upstairs there are two bedrooms, a double with en suite shower room and twin room with an adjoining shower room.
 Both have views of the countryside.
 The bedrooms both have low level window seats where you can sit and enjoy the views.

 The patio doors in the living room open wide so that you can appreciate the clean air and lovely views.